If you would like to apply for a vacancy, you should complete our standard application form and equality monitoring form:

 You’ll have the opportunity to give us more information about the skills and experience you included in your application.
 You’ll also be able to ask any questions you have about the role and the organisation.
 If you require any adjustments during the interview and selection process please inform us and we can ensure adjustments are in place to enable you to take part in each stage of the recruitment process.

 Following the interview, we’ll let you know the outcome as quickly as possible.
 Sometimes we might invite you back for a second interview.
 If we don’t offer you the job following the interview, we’ll be happy to give you verbal feedback to help you with future applications.
 We aim to do this within three weeks of your interview in line with our policy.

 Ambitious about Autism and TreeHouse School are committed to safeguarding and promoting the welfare of children, young people and adults.
 We expect all our staff and volunteers to share this commitment.
 We carry out a range of checks and tests to attract candidates who are committed to safeguarding children and adults at risk.
 Please read:

 If we offer you a job, you will need to apply for an an Enhanced Disclosure and Barring Service (DBS) with lists check.
-For more information, visit the GOV.UK website.
+Please see our Ex-Offenders Policy Statement (PDF 196KB) and for further information visit the GOV.UK website.